ovh/manager/packages/manager-tools/manager-muk-cli/README.md

 ---

 ### 3. `--update-version`

 Updates the ODS package versions (`@ovhcloud/ods-components`, `@ovhcloud/ods-react`, `@ovhcloud/ods-themes`) in `package.json` to the latest ones published on npm.
+After updating, it automatically runs `yarn install`, `yarn lint:modern`, and `yarn test` to verify that no regressions were introduced.

 **Example:**

 ```bash
 yarn muk-cli --update-version
 ```

 **Output:**

 ```
 ✔ ✔ Updated 3 ODS dependencies:
 ℹ @ovhcloud/ods-components: 18.6.2 → 18.6.4